for Mechanic’s Liens

 Mechanic’s liens are a crucial part of construction and real estate law for both (1) the contractors entitled to claim them and (2) the owners who must defend against them.
 The attorneys at Griffiths Law have experience representing a variety of clients, including owners and contractors involved in mechanic’s lien disputes concerning residential and commercial construction.

-For contractors seeking to be paid for their work, mechanic’s liens are a powerful tool to recover payment from owners who either refuse to pay or make excuses for not having to pay.
+For contractors seeking to be paid for their work, mechanic’s liens (often called construction liens or contractor liens) are a powerful tool to recover payment from owners who either refuse to pay or make excuses for not having to pay.
 If the owner does not pay the contractor, Colorado’s mechanic’s lien statute permits a contractor to record a lien against the owner’s property and then foreclose on the property to satisfy the amount owed.
 The law also provides for statutory interest at 12 percent.
 Statutory interest enables a contractor to be paid for having to wait months or even years to be paid.

 In a lawsuit, general contractors may claim both a mechanic’s lien and breach of contract for the work they performed.
 For subcontractors, who often not have a contract with the owner, the mechanic’s lien remedy is likely their only remedy and subcontractors must pay very careful attention to the statutory deadlines.